Immunosuppression in Transplantation

 Induction Agents

 Alemtuzumab is a monoclonal antibody directed against CD52; CD52 is widely expressed on the surface of immune cells (all B and T cells and most macrophages and natural killer cells), allowing Alemtuzumab to act as a lymphocyte-depleting agent.
-Its use is generally for patients with high immunological risk.
+Its use is generally for patients with high immunological risk or may be used routinely in pancreas transplantation.
 Whilst effective in reducing the risk of rejection, it is also associated with a high risk of post-operative opportunistic infections and post-transplant lymphoproliferative disease.

 Early Maintenance Agents